 The DCPT will use its own routine system for verification of the radiation therapy, most likely daily conebeam CT scans.
 The system for verification will be used in all patients.
-Patients treated with photons have treatment verification according to institutional guidelines, however, with conebeam CT scans at least every 5 treatments to allow for investigations of robustness.
-Thus, conebeam CT scans are made at fraction 1, 6, 11, 16, and 21, and at 26 if the patient has 28 fractions.
+Patients treated with photons have treatment verification according to institutional guidelines, however, ideally also with conebeam CT scans at least every 5 treatments to allow for investigations of robustness.
 The conebeam CT must include the level of the heart.